Sleep Studies

 How to get a home sleep study

 Most people get a referral for a home sleep study from their primary care provider.
-They can call the CMH Respiratory Department at 503.338.7513 to request a home sleep test.
+Patients can call the CMH-OHSU Health Pulmonology & Sleep Medicine Clinic at 503.338.4516 for more information on how to request a home sleep test.